SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 16 - 8/4/2023
 - Yeahh!
 Exam is finished and I will be learning alot next two day.
 Talking about learning, I slept and rest alot today but I sure did learned few things.
 I learned about WGAN and code implemeted it.
 I learned about W-Loss few days ago.
 I guess it was extention to it.
 WGAN solves instability issues.
 I implemented it with Gradient Penalty which prevents Mode Collapse better.

+## Day 17 - 8/5/2023
+- After implementing the WGAN yesterday, I checked out the research paper of the WGAN which was pretty hard for me to grasp.
+The maths there we too much so instead learned in detail using youtube.
+Also I worked on chatbot project using RASA.